-Table 2-1 Hardware requirements for a VCS cluster
+Table 2-1Hardware requirements for a VCS cluster

-Item Description VCS nodes From 1 to 64 Linux systems that run a supported Linux operating system version.
-DVD drive One drive in a system that can communicate to all the nodes in the cluster.
-Disks Typical VCS configurations require that the applications are configured to use shared disks/storage to enable migration of applications between systems in the cluster.
+Table 2-1 Hardware requirements for a VCS cluster (continued) Item Description Disks Typical VCS configurations require that the applications are configured to use shared disks/storage to enable migration of applications between systems in the cluster.
 The VCS I/O fencing feature requires that all data and coordinator disks support SCSI-3 Persistent Reservations (PR).
 Note: VCS also supports non-SCSI3 server-based fencing configuration in virtual environments that do not support SCSI-3 PR-compliant storage.
-See "About planning to configure I/O fencing" on page 87.
-Disk space See "Disk space requirements" on page 37.
+See "About planning to configure I/O fencing" on page 89.
+Disk space See "Disk space requirements" on page 38.
 Note: VCS may require more temporary disk space during installation than the specified disk space.
-Network Interface Cards (NICs) In addition to the built-in public NIC, VCS requires at least one more NIC per system.
-Symantec recommends two additional NICs.
+Ethernet controllers In addition to the built-in public Ethernet controller, VCS requires at least one more Ethernet interface per system.
+Symantec recommends two additional interfaces.
 You can also configure aggregated interfaces.
 Symantec recommends that you turn off the spanning tree on the LLT switches, and set port-fast on.
 Fibre Channel or SCSI host bus adapters Typical VCS configuration requires at least one SCSI or Fibre Channel Host Bus Adapter per system for shared data disks.
 RAM Each VCS node requires at least 1024 megabytes.